Tayseer0/systolic_array/README.md

 # Systolic Array Project

 ## Abstract
 Fixed-point 4×4 systolic array for signed matrix multiplication.
-The RTL stack, generator, and testbench were refactored so the entire flow is driven by one parameter—`FRAC_WIDTH`—enabling different Q-series formats (e.g. Q1.15, Q8.8).
+The RTL stack, generator, and testbench were refactored so the entire flow is driven by one parameter, `FRAC_WIDTH`, enabling different Q-series formats (e.g. Q1.15, Q8.8).

 ## Repository Structure
 - `rtl/` – multiplier, adder, MAC PE, systolic fabric, controller, dual-port RAMs, and the top-level wrapper.